 Claimant has submitted insufficient objective medical evidence that she lacks the residual functional capacity to perform some other less strenuous tasks than in her prior employment or that she is physically unable to do light or sedentary tasks if demanded of her.
 Claimant's activities of daily living do not appear to be very limited and she should be able to perform light or sedentary work even with her impairments.
 Claimant has failed to provide the necessary objective medical evidence to establish that she has a severe impairment or combination of impairments which prevent her from performing any level of work for a period of 12 months.
-The Claimant's testimony as to her limitations indicates that she should be able to perform light or sedentary work.
+The Claimant's testimony as to her limitations indicates that she should be able to sedentary work.

 There is insufficient objective medical/psychiatric evidence contained in the file of depression or a cognitive dysfunction that is so severe that it would prevent Claimant from working at any job.
 Claimant was able to answer all the questions at the hearing and was responsive to the questions.
 Claimant was oriented to time, person and place during the hearing.
 Claimant's complaints of pain, while profound and credible, are out of proportion to the objective medical evidence contained in the file as it relates to Claimant's ability to perform work.

-The Claimant's blood pressure was under fair control.
-There was diminished grip strength in both upper extremities.
-Her gate was slow without the use of an aid.
-She is morbidly obese weighing 286 pounds.
-She has gained weight.
-Lungs were clear and heart within normal limits.
-There was no physical evidence in the file regarding the depression and anxiety.
-As a result of the physical condition she is restricted to performing sedentary work.
-She retains the capacity lift up to 10 pounds frequently, or walk for up to two of eight hours.
 Therefore, this Administrative Law Judge finds that the objective medical evidence on the record does not establish that Claimant has no residual functional capacity.
-Claimant is disqualified from receiving disability at Step 5 based upon the fact that she has not established by objective medical evidence that she cannot perform light or sedentary work even with her impairments.
-Under the Medical-Vocational guidelines, a younger individual (age pursuant to medical vocational rule 201.18), with a cation and an unskilled/semiskilled work history who is limited to sedentary work is not considered disabled.
+Claimant is disqualified from receiving disability at Step 5 based upon the fact that she has not established by objective medical evidence that she cannot perform sedentary work even with her impairments.
+Under the Medical-Vocational guidelines, a younger individual (age with a sedentary work is not considered disabled.